f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

 The following components are required to complete the setup:

-- Access to the [XC Cloud](https://cloud.f5.com) with the following services enabled:
+- Access to the [Distributed Cloud Services](https://cloud.f5.com) with the following services enabled:
   - ability to create Sites
   - Bot Protect
   - DDoS Protect